sfz74/sfz74/README.md

-# Hi 👋, I'm Syed Fatema Zohra
+# Hi there, I'm Syed Fatema Zohra

-Final Year B.Tech Student in Computer Science & Engineering at Jawaharlal Nehru Engineering College, MGMU.
+I am a Final Year B.Tech Student in Computer Science & Engineering at Jawaharlal Nehru Engineering College, MGMU.

 ## About Me
 - 💻 Passionate about Software Development